Light cone dynamics in excitonic states of two-component Bose and Fermi gases: Bethe ansatz solution of the Yang-Gaudin Model

-Equilibrium properties of the Yang-Gaudin Bose gas are relatively well understood~\cite{StamperKurnRMP13}; at zero-temperature there is a well-known theorem that the ground state of a two-component Bose gas with spin-independent interaction is spin-polarized~\cite{SutoJPhysA93,EisenbergPRL02}.
-This can be seen from the Bethe ansatz solution~\cite{YangIntJModPhysB03,LiEPL03}; these techniques can also be extended to finite-temperature and used to study the temperature-dependent polarization~\cite{CauxPRA09} and other thermodynamic quantities~\cite{KlauserPRA11}, as well as to the case of inhomogeneous systems~\cite{PatuPRA15}.
-Excitations above the zero-temperature spin-polarized ground state have also been studied using the coordinate Bethe ansatz~\cite{LiEPL03,FuchsPRL05}.
-At strong coupling, unusual logarithmic diffusion was observed in the slip-flip dynamical correlation functions due to the large effective mass for spin waves~\cite{FuchsPRL05,ZvonarevPRL07}.
-Out of equilibrium, much less is understood; progress has been hampered by lack of knowledge of matrix elements, although for small numbers of particles $N\sim10$ the dynamics of a Gaussian impurity has been studied~\cite{RobinsonArxiv15}.
+The equilibrium properties of the Yang-Gaudin Bose gas are relatively well understood~\cite{stamperkurn2013spinor}.
+There is a well known theorem that the ground state of the two-component Bose has with spin-independent interaction (as is the case in the Yang-Gaudin model~\eqref{Eq:Ham}) is spin polarized~\cite{suto1993percolation,eisenberg2002polarization}; this is also seen from the Bethe ansatz solution~\cite{yang2003rigorous,li2003exact,robinson2017excitations}.
+The Bethe ansatz solution can also be used to study finite temperature properties, such as the behavior of dressed excitations~\cite{li2003exact,robinson2017excitations}, the temperature-dependent polarization~\cite{caux2009polarization}, and other thermodynamic properties~\cite{klauser2011equilibrium}.
+It can also be extended to the case of inhomogeneous systems, such as gases confined in a trap, using the local density approximation~\cite{patu2015thermodynamics}.

+Excitations above the zero-temperature spin-polarized ground state have been extensively studied~\cite{li2003exact,fuchs2005spin,robinson2017excitations}.
+At strong coupling, unusual `logarithmic diffusion' of spin excitations was observed in dynamical correlation functions due to their large effective mass~\cite{fuchs2005spin,zvonarev2007spin}.
+In the nonequilibrium context much less is understood, with progress being hampered by the lack of knowledge of matrix elements.
+For finite coupling strengths, the dynamics of an impurity immersed in a small bath ($N\sim10$ particles) was studied in Ref.~\cite{robinson2016motion}, revealing rather rich dynamics.